 - SiteMinder (The Booking Button or Little Hotelier)

-The price displayed refers to the lowest rate available for a vacant room.
+The price displayed refers to the lowest rate available for two adults in a vacant room.
 This minimum price may require a stay that exceeds one night.

 For nights where a one night stay is not permitted, a minimum stay requirement will be displayed if the room is available for stays of an additional one or two nights, with the average daily rate shown for that multi-night stay.